hiphops-io/hiphops-io.github.io/docs/app-slack.md

 }
 ```

-Full documentation for the REST Web API can be found [Using the Slack Web API](https://api.slack.com/web).
-Methods can be found at [Web API Methods](https://api.slack.com/methods).
+> Note: The top level keys and `hops` object will be consistent across calls, but the content within them will be a transparent forwarding of the result from the GitHub API.
+Refer to [Using the Slack Web API](https://api.slack.com/web) and [Web API Methods](https://api.slack.com/methods) for full result information per endpoint.

 ---